List of Foreigner band members

 Foreigner is an American rock band from New York City.
 Formed in 1976, the group originally included lead vocalist Lou Gramm, lead guitarist, keyboardist and vocalist Mick Jones, rhythm guitarist and woodwind player Ian McDonald, bassist Ed Gagliardi, drummer Dennis Elliott, and keyboardist Al Greenwood.

-The band's current lineup includes lead guitarist, keyboardist and vocalist Mick Jones (since 1976, and the only remaining original member), bassist and keyboardist Jeff Pilson (since 2004), lead vocalist Kelly Hansen (since 2005), keyboardist Michael Bluestein (since 2008), rhythm and lead guitarist Bruce Watson (since 2011), drummer Chris Frazier (since 2012), and rhythm guitarist, vocalist and bassist Luis Maldonado (since 2021).
+The band's current lineup includes lead guitarist, keyboardist and vocalist Mick Jones (since 1976, and the only remaining original member), bassist and keyboardist Jeff Pilson (since 2004), keyboardist Michael Bluestein (since 2008), rhythm and lead guitarist Bruce Watson (since 2011), drummer Chris Frazier (since 2012), lead vocalist (and former guitarist and bassist) Luis Maldonado (since 2021), and guitarist and bassist John Roth (since 2025).

 History

 1976–1995

-Foreigner was formed in April 1976 by former Leslie West Band guitarist Mick Jones, with the original lineup also including former Black Sheep vocalist Lou Gramm, former King Crimson keyboardist and woodwind player Ian McDonald, bassist Ed Gagliardi, former Ian Hunter drummer Dennis Elliott, and keyboardist Al Greenwood.
+Foreigner was formed in April 1976 by former Leslie West Band guitarist Mick Jones on lead guitar, keyboards and vocals, with the original lineup also including former Black Sheep vocalist Lou Gramm on lead vocals, former King Crimson keyboardist and woodwind player Ian McDonald on rhythm guitar and woodwinds, bassist Ed Gagliardi, former Ian Hunter drummer Dennis Elliott, and keyboardist Al Greenwood.
 After two albums – 1977's Foreigner and 1978's Double Vision – Gagliardi left the band in April 1979 and was replaced by Rick Wills, formerly of Small Faces.
 Following the release and promotion of 1979's Head Games, McDonald and Greenwood were fired in September 1980.
 The group remained a quartet and released 4 in 1981.
-For the album's promotional tour, McDonald's vacated spot was taken by Mark Rivera, while Bob Mayo and Peter Reilich performed live keyboards.
+For the album's promotional tour, McDonald's vacated spot was taken by rhythm guitarist and woodwind player Mark Rivera, while Bob Mayo and Peter Reilich performed live keyboards.
 Foreigner's lineup remained the same for Agent Provocateur and Inside Information, before Gramm announced his departure from the band in May 1990 due to differences with Jones and to focus on his solo career.

 Jones replaced Gramm with Johnny Edwards, formerly of Montrose, Buster Brown, King Kobra, and Wild Horses, who contributed to the group's next album, Unusual Heat.
 Keyboardist Jeff Jacobs joined after the album's release.
 The Unusual Heat touring cycle was the last for Elliott, who left the band in 1993.
 The drummer had ceased working with the group in 1991, with Larry Aberman filling in on tour, before Mark Schulman joined in early 1992 in time to perform on three new tracks for The Very Best ... and Beyond.
 The new recordings also marked the return of Gramm, who rejoined Foreigner in May 1992 after working out his differences with Jones during the Los Angeles riots; he also brought his own bassist Bruce Turgon to replace the outgoing Wills.
-For a tour in promotion of the compilation, Thom Gimbel joined on guitar and saxophone, before Scott Gilman took over the following year when Gimbel returned to touring with Aerosmith.
+For a tour in promotion of the compilation, Thom Gimbel joined on rhythm guitar and woodwinds, before Scott Gilman took over the following year when Gimbel returned to touring with Aerosmith.
 The group released and promoted its next album, Mr. Moonlight, in 1994.